Agnimandur/Red-Crab-Inn-Bot/README.md

 ## Reaper Game Commands

 #### begin game h=[h] p=[p] rng=[rng]
 An admin starts a new Reaper game.
 The reap cooldown is [h] hours, and the first to reach [p] points wins.
 If [rng] is 0, then there will be no random reap multipliers or free reaps!
 All parameters are optional.
-The default value of [h] is 12, the default value of [p] is 43200 (12 hours to reap), and the default value of [rng] is 1.
+The default value of [h] is 12, [p] is 43200 (12 hours to reap), and [rng] is 1 (enabled).

-#### begin blitz game s=[s] p=[p]
+#### begin blitz game s=[s] p=[p] rng=[rng]
 An admin starts a new **Blitz** Reaper game.
 The reap cooldown is [s] seconds, and the first to reach [p] points wins.
 The difference between blitz and standard games is that in blitz, players play continuously from the beginning to the end of the game.
-Blitz games usually last from 2 minutes to 2 hours.
+Blitz games usually last from 2 minutes to an hour.
+In blitz reaper, keeping track of your opponent's timers is critical!
+The default value of [s] is 10, [p] is 120 (2 minutes to reap), and [rng] is 1 (enabled).

 #### h=[h] or s=[s]
 An admin changes the reap cooldown to [h] hours (standard games only) or [s] seconds (blitz games only).